 - Mary rang John’s doorbell at 8:15 yesterday but John had already left the house.

 We use the past perfect (had left) because the action happened before another action in the past (Mary rang the doorbell.)

 Look at some more examples of the past perfect.

-- When Mrs Brown opened the washing machine she realised she had washed the cat.
+- When Mrs Brown opened the washing machine she realised she had washed someone else's laundry.

 - I got a letter from Jim last week.
 We’d been at school together but we’d lost touch with each other.

 The past perfect is used because they were at school before he received the letter.
 It refers to an earlier past.

 - James had cooked breakfast when we got up.

 - James cooked breakfast when we got up.

 In the first sentence, the past perfect tells us that James cooked breakfast before we got up.
 In the second sentence, first we got up and then James cooked breakfast.